dopetrader97/G.E.N.I.E.-Development/GENIE MAARL AI TRADING AGENTS GUIDE 4 DUMMIES.md

 Perfect — I’ll now build a complete troubleshooting and recovery appendix for GENIE with detailed phase-based breakdowns, common error traces, root causes, inter-agent dependencies, Windows/EC2 command sets, decision flow diagrams, and cross-environment recovery tables.
 I’ll let you know when it’s ready for download and review.

-# Appendix K: GENIE Troubleshooting and Recovery
+# Appendix L: GENIE Advanced Troubleshooting and Recovery

 *Last updated: May 03, 2025*